 Still More: some famous, some less well known:

-Hiedi, I wrote about I learned from Hiedi on what I estimate to be the 32nd reread.
+Heidi, I wrote about I learned from Heidi on what I estimate to be the 32nd reread.
 You can find the piece and lots more on The Progress Report

 Sailing Alone Around The World Joshua Slocum’s real life story of doing just as the title says!
 I read this book first in college, though it is not a challenging read.
 It was the come-to-life part of nautical literature.
 My professor brought in a guitar and sang sea shanties for us at the last discussion.

 It makes you want to head to sea: )

 Around The World In 80 Days Classic fiction (not related to the sailing book).